zwilsoncc/docs/pages/docs/v1/continuous-integration/travis.md

 script: npm run build
 ```

-> *Note*: This will make Travis CI run the build script instead of the test script, you can add a prebuild or postbuild step to run tests
+<Note>This will make Travis CI run the build script instead of the test script, you can add a prebuild or postbuild step to run tests.</Note>

 Since you are building your application on Travis, you don't want Now to try to build it.
 To avoid this you can add the following simple script to your `package.json`.